ghc/ghc/README.md

 In addition to standard Shake flags (try `--help`), the build system currently supports several others:
-* `--configure[=ARGS]`: run the `configure` script forwarding `ARGS` as command line arguments; also run the `boot` script to create the `configure` script if necessary.
-You do not have to use this functionality of the new build system; feel free to run `boot` and `configure` scripts manually, as you do when using `make`.
-Note: on Windows we automatically add flag `--enable-tarballs-autodownload` to `ARGS`, so you don't have to do it manually.
-Beware, this uses network I/O which may sometimes be undesirable.
 * `--flavour=FLAVOUR`: choose a build flavour.
 Two settings are currently supported:
 `default` and `quick` (adds `-O0` flag to all GHC invocations speeding up builds by 3x).
 * `--haddock`: build Haddock documentation.
 * `--progress-info=STYLE`: choose how build progress info is printed.
 There are four
 settings: `none`, `brief` (one line per build command), `normal` (typically a box per build command; this is the default setting), and `unicorn` (when `normal` just won't do).
+* `--setup[=CONFIGURE_ARGS]`: setup the build system by running the `configure` script with `CONFIGURE_ARGS` arguments; also run the `boot` script to create the `configure` script if necessary.
+On Windows, download the required tarballs by executing `mk/get-win32-tarballs.sh` with appropriate parameters.
+You do not have to use this functionality of the new build system; feel free to run `boot` and `configure` scripts manually, as you do when using `make`.
+Beware: `--setup` uses network I/O which may sometimes be undesirable.
 * `--split-objects`: generate split objects, which are switched off by default.
 Due to a GHC [bug][ghc-split-objs-bug], you need a full clean rebuild when using this flag.